hwaien/containers/README.md

-# Fork of the Bitnami Containers Library
+# Fork of the Bitnami Odoo Container

-Popular applications, originally prepared by [Bitnami](https://bitnami.com), containerized and ready to launch.
+Odoo, originally prepared by [Bitnami](https://bitnami.com), containerized and ready to launch.